Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-Q. Which of the following promotions will be performed automatically?
+Q1.
+Which of the following promotions will be performed automatically?
 1. char -> int             ✔
 2. char[] -> int[]         ❌
 3. int -> double           ✔